Jason-cs18/ml-engineer/docs/source/cuda.rst

 How to profile a PyTorch model?
 -------------------------------

-Profile a PyTorch model using `torch.profiler <https://pytorch.org/docs/stable/profiler.html>`_.
+- `Using PyTorch Profiler to profile model execution time and memory usage <https://ml-engineer.readthedocs.io/en/latest/pytorch.html#pytorch-profiling>`_

 References
 -----------